 The DVD and CD duplicator can produce an exact duplicate of up to five simultaneous copies of a master DVD or CD in less than 10 minutes.
 Copyright is enforced.

 The microfilm and microfiche reader offers a keyword-finding function and the ability to print or save source material in JPEG or PDF formats.

 The slide/film/negative converter converts 35 mm, 126 mm, 110 mm, and super 8 film, including color or black and white negatives or slides, to digital format.
 A library SD card may be used for temporary storage; however, users are expected to bring their own SD cards for permanent storage.

 The VHS to DVD converter accommodates both VHS and DVD-Ws, translating them into a format viewable on current DVD players.
 Material is transferred in real time.

-Available for free in Doylestown, the Ellison machine has selected dies for cutting paper, fabric and other materials into a variety of shapes for scrapbooking, quilting, and other crafts.
+Available for free in Doylestown and Quakertown, the Ellison machine has selected dies for cutting paper, fabric and other materials into a variety of shapes for scrapbooking, quilting, and other crafts.
 Donations of Ellison dies are always welcome.

 One Button Studio